matplotlib/matplotlib/doc/users/transforms_tutorial.rst

     array([[ 335.175,  247.   ],
            [ 132.435,  642.2  ]])

-You can use the :meth`~matplotlib.transforms.Transform.inverted` method to create a transform which will take you from display to data
+You can use the :meth:`~matplotlib.transforms.Transform.inverted` method to create a transform which will take you from display to data
 coordinates: